Sign up to receive notifications from us! Weather related closures, agendas, news, events and more!Sign up for notifications!

 2nd round- FY24 in 2023 | Total $165,000

-• Discover Hope 517 Ministry Resource Center in Newton offers daily lunch, Men’s Restoration Center | $60,000- COMPLETE
+• Discover Hope 517 Ministry Resource Center in Newton offers daily lunch.
+Men’s Restoration Center | $60,000- COMPLETE

 • Open Arms Foundation | Resources for children removed from their homes.
-Location established on 1st Avenue. | $25,000- CURRENT
+Location established on 1st Avenue. | $25,000- CURRENT until 12.2025.

 • Clearview Recovery | Women’s treatment- guarantee at least two beds for Jasper County residents. | $80,000- COMPLETE